Balfour Declaration

 By late 1917, the wider war had reached a stalemate, with two of Britain's allies not fully engaged: the United States had yet to suffer a casualty, and the Russians were in the midst of a revolution.
 A stalemate in southern Palestine was broken by the Battle of Beersheba on 31 October 1917.
-The release of the final declaration was authorised on 31 October; the preceding Cabinet discussion had referenced perceived propaganda benefits amongst the worldwide Jewish community for the Allied war effort.
+The release of the final declaration was authorised on 31 October; the preceding Cabinet discussion had referred to perceived propaganda benefits amongst the worldwide Jewish community for the Allied war effort.

 The opening words of the declaration represented the first public expression of support for Zionism by a major political power.
 The term "national home" had no precedent in international law, and was intentionally vague as to whether a Jewish state was contemplated.
-The intended boundaries of Palestine were not specified, and the British government later confirmed that the words "in Palestine" meant that the Jewish national home was not intended to cover all of Palestine.
+The intended boundaries of Palestine were not specified.
+The British government later confirmed that the words "in Palestine" meant that the Jewish national home was not intended to cover all of Palestine.
 The second half of the declaration was added to satisfy opponents of the policy, who had claimed that it would otherwise prejudice the position of the local population of Palestine and encourage antisemitism worldwide by "stamping the Jews as strangers in their native lands".
 The declaration called for safeguarding the civil and religious rights for the Palestinian Arabs, who composed the vast majority of the local population, and also the rights and political status of the Jewish communities in countries outside of Palestine.

-The British government acknowledged in 1939 that the local population's wishes and interests should have been taken into account, and recognised in 2017 that the declaration should have called for the protection of the Palestinian Arabs' political rights.
+The British government acknowledged in 1939 that the local population's wishes and interests should have been taken into account.
+In 2018 it recognised that the declaration should have called for the protection of the Palestinian Arabs' political rights.

-The declaration greatly increased popular support for Zionism within Jewish communities worldwide, and became a core component of the British Mandate for Palestine, the founding document of Mandatory Palestine.
-It indirectly led to the emergence of the State of Israel and is considered a principal cause of the ongoing Israeli–Palestinian conflict – often described as the most intractable in the world.
-Controversy remains over a number of areas, such as whether the declaration contradicted earlier promises the British made to the Sharif of Mecca in the McMahon–Hussein correspondence.
+The declaration greatly increased popular support for Zionism within Jewish communities worldwide.
+It became a core component of the British Mandate for Palestine, the founding document of Mandatory Palestine.
+It indirectly led to the emergence of the State of Israel.
+It is considered to be a principal cause of the ongoing Israeli–Palestinian conflict – often described as the most intractable in the world.
+Controversy remains over numerous issues, such as whether the declaration contradicted earlier promises the British had made to the Sharif of Mecca in the McMahon–Hussein correspondence.